Cyclone Gabrielle

 When it comes to payment for time away from work in a situation when an employee is ready and willing to work but can’t get there, or the employer can’t open their business, then typically the day should be considered a paid day if the employer has advised the employee not to come to work.

 Experiencing an emergency can be overwhelming.
-It’s normal for you and your employees to feel upset and physically drained during and after an emergency event.
+It’s normal for you and your employees to feel upset and physically drained during and after the event.
 You can see our advice on looking after yourself and others during times of stress here

 Assessing the property for damage